-OncoGenex believes that its cash, cash equivalents and short-term investments will be sufficient to fund its currently planned operations through February, 2010 including:
+OncoGenex believes that its cash, cash equivalents and short-term investments will be sufficient to fund its currently planned operations at least through 2010 including:

-- completion of its ongoing phase 2 clinical trials of OGX-011; - completion of its phase 1 clinical trial evaluating OGX-427 as a monotherapy in patients with solid tumors; - initiation of an investigator-sponsored phase 1 clinical trial evaluating OGX-427 treatment in patient with bladder cancer; and - working capital needs, capital expenditures and general corporate purposes.
+- continuing survival follow-up for previously announced phase 2 clinical trials of OGX-011; - completion of its phase 1 clinical trial evaluating OGX-427 as a monotherapy in patients with solid tumors; - initiation of an investigator-sponsored phase 1 clinical trial evaluating OGX-427 treatment in patient with bladder cancer; and - working capital needs, capital expenditures and general corporate purposes.

 We require additional funding to support our planned operations, including our planned phase 3 clinical trials of OGX-011 in patients with CRPC.
-We may obtain additional funding through executing a partnership or collaboration agreement with a third party that has sufficient resources to fund the development of our product candidates or the licensing or sale of certain of our product candidates, or through private or public offerings of our equity securities or debt financings.
-If we do not obtain additional funding in the second or third quarter of 2009, we intend to take action to reduce our costs in order to conserve cash, and we anticipate that these cost reductions will be sufficient to fund operations until at least March 31, 2010.
+We may seek additional funding through, among other things, executing a partnership or collaboration agreement with a third party that has sufficient resources to fund the development of our product candidates or the licensing or sale of certain of our product candidates.